 This course introduces advanced tools, techniques and methodologies tools and methodologies of database administration.
 The emphasis in this course is on managing and administering the day-to-day operations of a multi-user database system.
 Topics that will be covered include: backup and recovery, user management, and performance tuning.
 Prerequisite: CSIS-241A (with a grade of C or better).

-0.50-3 units CIS Special Topics: Programming LEC 8-54
+CIS Special Topics: Programming

 This course permits students to study relevant programming topics within the field of computer information systems.
 Topics and credit will vary.
-(May be taken for additional credit with new content).
 Prerequisite: None.

 CIS Special Topics: Database Technologies